LuisPalacios/sanato/README.md

 #### Disclaimer

 This is extremely destructive software, it simply renames files, but it can be extremely destructive as you may rename files under BUNDLE's or Application Bundles in MACOSX.
-Please use it use only if you know what you are doing.
+Please use it only if you know what you are doing.
 The objective of this program was to sanitizes filenames invalid under SMB shares.

 ### LICENSE